joaocarmo/litten-app/README.md

 to be able to pick it up.
 Consider exporting it in your shell's run commands file (e.g., `.bash_profile`).

+Detailed instructions on how to setup the environment are available [here][env-setup].

 ## Backend

 Currently, the project relies on a [Firebase][firebase] infrastructure.
 The app